WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabiSetupRegtest.md

 4. Close Wasabi and restart it with:
 `dotnet run --no-build`
 5. Generate a wallet in Wasabi named: R1.
-6. Generate a receive address in Wasabi, now go to Bitcoin Core gui to the Send tab.
+6. Generate a receive address in Wasabi, now go to Bitcoin Knots to the Send tab.
 7. Send 1 BTC to that address.
 8. Open another Wasabi instance from another command line:
 `dotnet run --no-build`
 9. Generate a wallet in Wasabi named: R2.
-10. Generate a receive address in Wasabi, now go to Bitcoin Core gui to the Send tab.
+10. Generate a receive address in Wasabi, now go to Bitcoin Knots to the Send tab.
 11. Send 1 BTC to that address.
 12. Now in both instance go to CoinJoin tab and enqueue.
 CoinJoin should happen.
-13. If you see Waiting for confirmation in the Wasabi CoinList you can generate a block in Bitcoin Core to continue coinjoining.
+13. If you see Waiting for confirmation in the Wasabi CoinList you can generate a block in Bitcoin Knots to continue coinjoining.
+You can do it with the command: `generatetoaddress 1 <replace_with_your_address_here>`

 Happy CoinJoin!